-Get ‘freekeh’ with this succulent dukkah-crusted lamb and roasted veggie salad, packed with loads of colour and flavour with an added crunch of walnuts and crumbly feta to top it off.
+Get ‘freekeh’ with this succulent dukkah-crusted lamb and roast veggie salad, packed with loads of colour and flavour, with an added crunch of walnuts and crumbly feta to top it off.
 This dish might just have it all!

-walnuts(ContainsTree NutsMay be presentTree Nuts, Milk, Peanuts, Sesame, Soy, Gluten)
+walnuts(ContainsTree NutsMay be presentGluten, Peanuts, Sesame, Milk, Soy)

 lamb leg steaks

-When the veggies have 15 minutes of cook time remaining, roughly chop the walnuts.
-Heat a large frying pan over a medium-high heat.
+When the veggies have 15 minutes cook time remaining, heat a large frying pan over a medium-high heat.
 Add the walnuts and toast, tossing, until golden, 3-4 minutes.
 Transfer to a small bowl.
-Roughly chop the parsley.
+Roughly chop the parsley leaves.

 Thinly slice the lamb.
 Divide the freekeh salad between bowls and top with the dukkah-crusted lamb.
 Crumble over the feta and top with the toasted walnuts.